 There were significant differences from the Wildcat as well:

 The big Double Wasp engine drove a three-bladed, constant-speed Hamilton Standard Hydromatic propeller with a diameter of 3.99 meters (13 feet 1 inch), though the XF6F-3 had used a Curtiss Electric propeller.
 The XF6F-3 had also featured a large prop spinner, but that item didn't make it into production aircraft.
-The engine was set three degrees off the centerline of the aircraft, giving the machine a tail-down attitude in flight.
+The engine was set three degrees down the centerline of the aircraft, giving the machine a tail-down attitude in flight.
 The Hellcat used a "stinger" type arresting hook, like that of the Wildcat, that discreetly retracted straight back into the extreme tail.BACK_TO_TOP

 * The Hellcat went into combat in the early fall of 1943, with its first major action in a raid against Rabaul harbor on New Britain on 5 November 1943.
 From that time on, it was a major player in the Pacific naval campaigns.
 On 23 November 1943, US Navy F3F-3s tangled with Japanese Mitsubishi A6M Zero fighters over Tarawa, with LT-JG Ralph Hanks shooting down five in five minutes and becoming an "instant ace".
 The next day the Yanks and Japanese mixed it up again.
 The final score of the two days of fighting was one Hellcat lost and 30 claimed kills on Zeroes.